dribnet/purvs/README.md

 # Roadtrip Clock | Rita Close | 03/08/2023

-* A description of your overall design process that serves as your design journal (suggested: 300-600 words)
-2) A 960x500 pixel preview.jpg that is a screenshot from your final version (you can use the '!' key to generate)
-3) A modified index.html that updates all meta tags with your own settings for title / url / image / etc.

-Have you written a final readme for your final?
-This readme should reflect on your project as a whole, and be an "artists statement" for your clock.
-Mention inspiration and design consideration here

 ### Design Process

 For this project, I wanted to create a landscape that would reflect time and be reminicent of it's passing, rather than making a clock in itself.
 In the panning process I had too many bits of concepts with roman numerals, buildings, cars, hourglasses, sunrises and more - as a result, my final concept became a culmination of these ideas.
 When I was younger, my family would often go on road trips to see family living far away, so I remember spending entire days in the back of a car, watching the landscpae slip by and the sky fade from dawn to dusk.